Supervisory Controller Synthesis for Non-terminating Processes is an Obliging Game: The Supervisor Synthesis Problem

-As any $\omega$-regular language is generated by a \emph{deterministic} Rabin or Streett automaton, we can, without loss of generality, follow \cite{thistle1995} and assume that the plant and the specification are realized by a Streett and a Rabin automaton, respectively.
-Similar to the $*$-language case, both $\omega$-automata can be combined to a single machine $\Aut$.
+Similar to the $*$-language case, both $\omega$-automata can be combined to a single machine $\Aut$ while using the premisse of \REFproblem{prob:SCT} that $(M_S,\Fc_S)$ is non-blocking, i.e., $\Lstar(M_S)=\OpPre{\Lomega(M_S,\Fc_S)}$.
 The major difference here is that $\omega$-regular acceptance conditions do not require \enquote{synchonization}, that is, plant and specification markings need not be reached \emph{at the same time}.
-An infinite path over $\Aut$ can fulfill the two different acceptance condition $\Fc_P$ and $\Fc_S$ (for example visiting a state in $\Fc_P$ \emph{and} a state in $\Fc_S$ infinitely often in the case of B\"uchi conditions) without requiring that both sets are reached \emph{at the same time}.
+An infinite path over $\Aut$ can fulfill the two different acceptance conditions $\Fc_P$ and $\Fc_S$ (for example visiting a state in $\Fc_P$ \emph{and} a state in $\Fc_S$ infinitely often in the case of B\"uchi conditions) without requiring that both conditions are met \emph{at the same time}.
 This is the reason why SCT for \emph{non-terminating processes} does not require that the specification is closed w.r.t.\ the plant language.
 Further, this implies that the product of the $\omega$-automata $(\Aut_P,\Fc_P)$ and $(\Aut_S,\Fc_S)$ results in a single automaton $\Aut$ equipped with \emph{two} sets of marked states $\Fc'_P$ and $\Fc'_S$ over $\Aut$.
-Here, $\Aut$ is again obtained from a simple product construction of $\Aut_P$ and $\Aut_S$ (after completing $\Aut_S$ to generated the unmarked language $\Lstar(M_S)=\Sigma^*$) and a state $(p,q)$ is contained in $\Fc'_P$ (resp. $\Fc'_S$) iff $p\in\Fc_P$ (resp. $q\in\Fc_S$).
-Hence, any input to Problem 1 can be translated into a Street/Rabin synthesis automaton $(\Aut,\Fc_P,\Fc_S)$.
-This fact is well known and summarized in the following proposition.
+This is formalized in the following definition.